 Katy Gero (Graduate Student; Department of Computer Science)

 - By gathering advanced undergraduate and graduate students at Columbia University in a reading group, this project helped increase critical algorithmic literacy.

-- Together, the group will explore how AI – and the algorithms it makes use of – affects and interacts with other disciplines.
+- Together, the group explored how AI – and the algorithms it makes use of – affects and interacts with other disciplines.
 There is a skills gap in both the computer scientists developing algorithms and those in the arts utilizing them.

 - The reading group’s activities culminated with a public symposium at Columbia University in December 2018.

 - Read the full article for more information about the reading group or visit its website.

 Alma Igra (Graduate Student; Department of History)